 - Using Posts to add timely information about deals and events to your Google My Business listing,

 - Sharing localized content and sales to your Facebook store pages

 - Adding Check-In offers to your Yelp listings that can be used when customers visit your store

 Customers are becoming more enthralled by the idea of experiences rather than material items.
 Not only are they spending more on socializing and entertaining this holiday season ($480 towards experiences vs. $430 towards gifts), but they are additionally interested in a satisfying shopping experience.

 The ability to see, touch and feel products is what 85% of shoppers prefer to buy in-store.
 While 90% say that the in-store expertise of knowledgeable employees is an added bonus and makes them more likely to buy.
 The whole in-person experience is something that online retailers simply can’t offer and should be leveraged by physical retailers.

 Here are some strategies to help you improve and deliver a better in-store experience:

-- Read reviews and understand your customers’ sentiment to know exactly where and how you can enhance the customer experience
+- Read reviews and understand your customers’ sentiments to know exactly where and how you can enhance the customer experience

-- Create in-store only promotions which gives customers the feeling of exclusivity
+- Create in-store only promotions which give customers the feeling of exclusivity

 - Merge online and offline experiences through social media with things like photo and hashtag contests